Autonomous-VEXU/otto_gazebo/README.md

 # robot_gazebo
 This package simulates a x-drive robot using Gazebo Harmonic + ROS2 Jazzy Jalisco.
-Also contains configuration files for tele-op controllers, the omni wheel drive controller, and Navigation2 parameters.
+Also contains configuration files for tele-op controllers, the omni wheel drive controller, AMCL launch + parameter file, and Navigation2 parameters.
 Works together with the `robot_bringup` and `robot_description` packages, which can be found in the [`Autonomous-VEXU/vex_robot`](https://github.com/Autonomous-VEXU/vex_robot) repository.

 ### Table of Contents:
 - [Demo Instructions](#demo-instructions)